-Guide To The Best Freelancer Health Insurance
+Guide to the Best Freelancer Health Insurance

-If you live in the United States, chances are you are at least aware - if you don't already suffer from - the large healthcare costs in the country.
+If you live in the US, chances are you are at least aware — if you don't already suffer from — the large healthcare costs in the country.
 Those of us who are comfortably nestled in something that passes for a stable full-time career may be less affected, due to corporate health insurance plans being part of the benefits package of many major companies.
 The self-employed, on the other hand, are not so fortunate.

 What self-employed folks need to know about health coverage